MicrosoftDocs/power-platform/power-virtual-agents/advanced-hand-off.md

 With Power Virtual Agents, you can hand off conversations to live agents seamlessly and contextually.

-When you hand off a conversation, you share the full history of the conversation (the context) as well as all user-defined variables.
-Having access to this context means live agents that are using any connected engagement hub can be notified that a conversation requires a live agent, see the context of the prior conversation, and resume the conversation.
+When you hand off a conversation, you share the full history of the conversation (the context) and all user-defined variables.
+With this context, a live agent that uses a connected engagement hub can be: notified that a conversation requires a live agent, see the context of the prior conversation, and resume the conversation.

 For more information about how to configure hand-off with [Omnichannel for Customer Service](/dynamics365/customer-service/configure-bot-virtual-agent), see the [Configure hand-off to Omnichannel for Customer Service](configuration-hand-off-omnichannel.md) topic.